Security Risk and Governance Recommendations – The Top 10

 The most common problem goes back to the first point – when changes to governance (policies, plans etc.) are made, the cascading effects are not always identified, and programs become disjointed over time.

-This goes to ensuring that assurance practices adopt a change management through quality systems approach; this means that programs should be planned, implemented, reviewed and improved over time, in the way that the Deming cycle (Plan/Do/Check/Act (PDCA) accommodates.
+This goes to ensuring that assurance practices adopt a change management through quality systems approach; this means that programs should be planned, implemented, reviewed and improved over time, in the way that the Deming cycle (Plan/Do/Study/Act (PDSA [yes it has been updated from PDCA]) accommodates.
 If there is a Security Committee or comparable forum to oversee this, even better.

 There are numerous other security risk/governance issues and recommendations that could be identified and made when performing a risk assessment, but these tend to factor among the recurring themes.
 We hope that this article may be of use, to both those who manage security programs and others who provide advice to them in the process.